How to Export Asana to Excel

 Well done!
 You have now taken on the additional responsibility of being a part-time spreadsheet updater!
 Is there a pay raise?
 Of course not!
 Will you be taken off other tasks to complete this?
 No way!

-Joking aside, if you export your Asana to Excel and want to use that Excel workbook continuously, you’ll need to manually update that data continuously.
+Joking aside, if you do an Asana to Excel export and want to use that Excel workbook continuously, you’ll need to manually update that data continuously.
 This also applies if you export to Excel to import into another system.

 You’ll need to export, fix formatting, and import over and over again.
 That includes removing or rearranging columns from your updated export so that they fit with your cleaned-up spreadsheet.